Similar Deals Today

 An Inexpensive, Low-Cost AIO Printer

-The All-in-One HP OfficeJet 3830 is a compact unit, that suffices as a great multi-purpose device for a small-sized enterprise, home-office or student dormitory.
-With a straightforward out of the box set up, quick and easy color printing, speedy scanning, nice copy features and mobile functions, the OfficeJet 3830 is a competitive addition to the entry-level printing market.
+The All-in-One HP OfficeJet 3830 is a compact unit that suffices as a great multi-purpose device for a small-sized enterprise, home-office, or student dormitory.
+With a straightforward out-of-the-box setup, quick and easy color printing, speedy scanning, excellent copy features, and mobile functions, the OfficeJet 3830 is a competitive addition to the entry-level printing market.

-It makes more value sense to purchase the HP OfficeJet 3830 for a small and/or home office or student housing that has minimal print and copy needs, but will benefit more from a low cost All-in-One printer.
+It makes more value sense to purchase the HP OfficeJet 3830 Printer for a small home office or student housing with minimal print and copy needs but will benefit more from a low-cost All-in-One printer.

 HP OfficeJet 3830